Vitamin E: The Systemic Importance of Vitamin E

 There are several ways to prevent vitamin E deficiency.
 The first step is to eat a healthy, balanced diet that includes plenty of foods that are rich in vitamin E. Good dietary sources of vitamin E include nuts, seeds, vegetable oils, whole grains, and leafy green vegetables.
 Including these foods in your daily diet can help ensure that you are getting enough vitamin E.

 In addition to dietary sources, vitamin E supplements are also available.
-However, it is important to speak with a healthcare provider before taking vitamin E supplements, as excessive intake of vitamin E supplements can be harmful and lead to side effects such as bleeding and increased risk of heart disease.
+However, it is important to speak with a healthcare provider before taking vitamin E supplements, as excessive intake of vitamin E supplements can be harmful and lead to side effects such as bleeding and an increased risk of heart disease.
 It is generally recommended to obtain nutrients through dietary sources rather than supplements unless there is a specific medical condition that requires additional supplementation.

 Another way to prevent vitamin E deficiency is to avoid habits that can interfere with the absorption of the vitamin.
 For example, excessive alcohol consumption can impair the body's ability to absorb vitamin E. In addition, smoking can also interfere with the absorption of vitamin E. Therefore, reducing or eliminating alcohol consumption and quitting smoking can help ensure that the body can absorb and utilize vitamin E properly.